KiteAB/.config/README.md

 Continue, Use your linux!

-###### Hint: My system is Arch Linux, if you system is ubuntu or fedora, you maybe can't use this config.
+##### Hint: My system is Arch Linux, if your system is ubuntu or fedora, you maybe can't use this config.

 ---